lameuler/astro-pdf/README.md

     If there is already a file with the same name, a counter suffix will be added to prevent overwriting the file.
 For example: `example.pdf` then `example-1.pdf` then `example-2.pdf`.

+- **`ensurePath`**: `boolean`

+    Default: `false`

+    Set to `true` to ensure that the output path of the file is the same as the `path` option.
+This will prevent `astro-pdf` from adding the counter suffix if there is a file with the same name, and will instead cause the processing of that page to fail.

 - **`screen`**: `boolean`

     Default: `false`